1KitCat1/DavidDocs/Overview.md

-# 🤖DAVID
+# 🤖DOVID

-***DAVID*** enables users to establish their affiliation with a particular group or community while safeguarding their identity and personal details.
+***DOVID*** enables users to establish their affiliation with a particular group or community while safeguarding their identity and personal details.
 More precisely, it facilitates the submission of anonymous feedback regarding purchased items.
 The verification of item ownership is facilitated through a unique Non-Fungible Token (NFT) issued to users upon item acquisition.
 Other participants have the ability to confirm that the feedback contributor is indeed the owner of the item, all the while preserving the author's anonymity.

 ## Technologies overview